bbonev/eoip/README.md

 ##### Example:

-To build an Ethernet tunnel between a MikroTik with IP 198.51.100.11 and a Linux box with IP 203.0.113.50 with tunnel id 1234:
+To configure an Ethernet tunnel between a MikroTik with IP 198.51.100.11 and a Linux box with IP 203.0.113.50 with tunnel id 1234:

 On MikroTik: